GrieferAtWork/KOSmk4/readme.md

 	- Accounting of hardware vm86 mode (even though it's never used)
 	- Detailed exception analysis
 		- Where normally you'd only be able to see a `#UD`, KOS will analyze faulting instructions to
-			- Figure out what exactly went wrong and, throwing a very detailed exception explaining exactly that
+			- Figure out what exactly went wrong and, throw a very detailed exception explaining exactly that
 			- Emulate the intended behavior if it turns out that the instruction isn't supported natively (see list above)
 - x86_64
 	- Same features as also available on i386, as KOS contains support for compatibility mode